 Maple syrup/ brown sugar: I'm avoiding white refined sugar as that is not healthy.
 Add maple syrup or honey if you are not vegan.
 Brown sugar can also be a good substitute for refined white sugar.

-Almond Milk: For a plant-based recipe, we are using almond milk unsweetened.
-You can also take chocolate-flavored or vanilla-flavored almond milk if you add some more flavors to the vegan baked oatmeal.
+Almond Milk: We use unsweetened almond milk for a plant-based recipe.
+You can also take chocolate-flavored or vanilla-flavored almond milk if you add more flavors to the vegan baked oatmeal.
 Soy milk or oat milk are other options you can choose.

 Mashed banana: This brings a lot of flavor to the vegan oatmeal.
-You can also substitute this with unsweetened applesauce, pumpkin puree, or sweet potato puree for this baked oatmeal.
+Substitute banana with unsweetened applesauce, pumpkin, or sweet potato puree.

-Peanut Butter - Can substitute with almond butter also.
-This adds a nice nutty flavor to the oats.
+Peanut Butter - This adds a nice nutty flavor to the oats.
+Substitute with almond butter.

 Dried berries: I have added mixed berries (dried) to my baked oatmeal casseroles.
-However, you may add or skip them as per your taste and availability of these dried berries.
-These are optional just to add some more nutrition and flavor to the baked oats.
-Also, you can replace the dried ones with fresh fruits/ berries (chopped).
+However, you may add or skip them depending on your taste and the availability of these dried berries.
+These are optional to add more nutrition and flavor to the baked oats.
+Also, you can replace the dried ones with fresh fruits/ berries.

-Baking Powder: Baking powder leavens the oatmeals and makes them softer.
+Baking Powder: Baking powder leavens the oatmeal and makes them softer.

 Salt: Just a pinch is essential to balance the sweetness and enhance the taste of the baked oatmeal.